Aditzadok/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 ## Count rows

-Our example database has a table called `StormEvents`.
-We want to find out how large the table is.
-So we'll pipe its content into an operator that counts the rows in the table.
+This example database has a table called `StormEvents`.
+To find out how large the table is, we'll pipe its content into an operator that counts the rows in the table.

-*Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.
+*Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character ( "|" ) and some tabular operator.
+View this [list of syntax conventions](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/syntax-conventions) for easy reference.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto